History KS3 / KS4: What was the contribution of Indian Sikhs in World War One?

 Britain imposed martial law on Punjab, ultimately leading to the Amritsar massacre.

 Many Sikh soldiers were left angry and let down by the British government.

 Your students could be shown a world map showing colonial powers in 1900.

 They could be asked to explain how having an empire might help countries fighting in World War One and whether colonies might want to help.

-After watching the clip they could write a speech by Gandhi explaining why the Indian people feel betrayed by the British government and changes they want to see in India.
+After watching this short film, they could write a speech by Gandhi explaining why the Indian people feel betrayed by the British government and the changes they want to see in India.

-This clip will be relevant for teaching History at KS3 and KS4/GCSE in England Wales and Northern Ireland.
+This short film will be relevant for teaching history at KS3 and KS4/GCSE in England, Wales and Northern Ireland.

 Also at 3rd Level, 4th Level, National 4/National 5 and Higher in Scotland.